-- pre-settled status under the EU Settlement Scheme and you’re the non-UK or non-Irish family member of an Irish citizen or person of Northern Ireland
+- pre-settled status under the EU Settlement Scheme and you’re the non-UK or non-Irish family member of a person of Northern Ireland

-- been living in Gibraltar as a UK or EU national or a family member of either
+- Resident status in Gibraltar as a UK or EU national or a family member of either

 Find out more about postgraduate student finance available to NI students.